Unraveling Colorado's Cumbres Pass: A High-Altitude Road At Over 10,000 Feet

-Nestled in the San Juan Mountains of Colorado, within the Rio Grande National Forest, the road to the summit is paved.
-It’s called State Highway 17 (SH 17).
+Located near the New Mexico border, to the south of La Manga Pass, the road to the summit is totally paved.
+It’s called Colorado State Highway 17 (SH 17).
 The pass is 75.80km (47.1 miles) long running from the town of Antonito (in Conejos County, Colorado) towards Chama (in Rio Arriba County, New Mexico).

 When was the road to Cumbres Pass in CO built?

 The first road through the pass, a toll road, was built in 1879 and the improved highway opened in 1923.
 “Cumbres” is crest in Spanish.

 Is Cumbres Pass in CO steep?

 The road is pretty steep hitting a 12.76% through some of the ramps: It has a 5.8% approach on the north side and a 4% approach on the south side.